interledger/rfcs/0003-interledger-protocol/0003-interledger-protocol.md

 6. The connector's interledger module extracts the ILP packet and determines that it should forward the payment.
 The interledger module calls on the destination ledger's local ledger interface to send the second transfer, including the same condition as the sender's transfer.

-7. The local ledger interface creates a local ledger transfer, including the crytographic condition, then authorizes this transfer on the local ledger.
+7. The local ledger interface creates a local ledger transfer, including the cryptographic condition, then authorizes this transfer on the local ledger.

 8. The ledger puts the connector's funds on hold -- it does not transfer the funds to the destination -- and notifies the destination host.